ebourg/StrataDocs/guide/concepts/calculation_flow.md

 The setup stage primarily involves choosing the columns and defining the calculation rules.

 Each column is normally a thin wrapper around the risk measure to be calculated, such as present value or par rate.
-When necessary, the column can also contain overrides to the default set of calculation rules,
+When necessary, the column can also contain overrides to the default set of calculation rules.

 The calculation rules have three parts: